Casablanca Records: History

+By mid-1975, Casablanca was almost bankrupt, and desperately needed a commercial breakthrough if they were to survive.
+That breakthrough came in an unlikely form: a double live album, Alive!
+(1975).
+It became both Casablanca's and Kiss's first top ten album.

-Casablanca was founded in 1973 by former Buddah Records executive Neil Bogart, who named the label in homage to the 1942 film Casablanca.
-He partnered with Cecil Holmes, Larry Harris and Buck Reingold in 1973, and was based in Los Angeles.
-The label was formed after they left Buddah and secured financing from Warner Bros.
-Records to start the venture.
-Casablanca became one of the most successful American labels of the 1970s, signing and releasing albums by such acts as Kiss, Donna Summer, Village People, Cher, Lipps Inc. (with lead vocalist Cynthia Johnson), and Parliament (featuring George Clinton).
-In 1976, the label merged with indie-film company Filmworks, Inc. headed by founder, Peter Guber to form Casablanca Record and FilmWorks, Inc., which had hits with the movies The Deep and Midnight Express.
+Casablanca eventually became one of the most successful American labels of the 1970s, signing and releasing records by such acts as Kiss, Donna Summer, Village People, Cher, Lipps Inc. (with lead vocalist Cynthia Johnson), and George Clinton's Parliament.
+In 1976, the label merged with indie-film company Filmworks, Inc., headed by founder Peter Guber, to form Casablanca Record and FilmWorks, Inc., which had hits with the movies The Deep and Midnight Express.

-In 1977, PolyGram acquired a 50% stake in Casablanca for $15 million then it purchased the remaining half in 1980.
+In 1977, PolyGram acquired a 50% stake in Casablanca for $15 million, followed by purchasing the other half in 1980.
 Also that year, one of the label's biggest acts, Donna Summer, departed to Geffen Records as she and Casablanca failed to agree on her musical direction for the future.
 That same year, PolyGram pushed Bogart out of Casablanca due to what it viewed as the label's overspending and accounting irregularities.
 The film division was separated from the label and renamed PolyGram Pictures.
-In the early 1980s, with Bogart no longer heading the label, Casablanca had hits with acts Lipps Inc., Stephanie Mills, Cameo (on sister label Chocolate City Records) and Irene Cara but it did not achieve the same level of success it had enjoyed in the 1970s.
+In the early 1980s, with Bogart no longer heading the label, Casablanca had hits with acts Lipps Inc., Stephanie Mills, Cameo (on sister label Chocolate City Records), The Four Tops, Mac Davis and Irene Cara but it did not achieve the same level of success it had enjoyed in the 1970s.
 The label was eventually shut down by PolyGram with some of the artist roster and catalog absorbed into sister label, Mercury Records.

 In 1999, PolyGram (including its subsidiaries) was purchased by Seagram and then merged with Seagram's MCA Music Entertainment Group to form the Universal Music Group.
 In 2000, the Casablanca Records name was revived for a joint venture between Universal Music Group and Tommy Mottola.
 In a Billboard article, Mottola said that he chose the name as a homage to the original label but that there was no connection between the old and new labels.
 Casablanca is currently a dance and electronic label under Republic Records headed by GM, Brett Alperowitz, who on April 13, 2021, was also named EVP of A&R by Republic Records' president of West Coast creative, Wendy Goldstein.